healthcare marketing

 Overview of Google Analytics

-If you have ever managed a website or are familiar with the how-tos of it, you most likely know about Google Analytics already.
+If you have ever managed a website or are familiar with the how-to's of it, you most likely know about Google Analytics already.
 It is a powerful and widely used tool that helps businesses and website owners understand their online presence and user behavior.
 If you’ve ever wondered how visitors find your website, what they do once they’re there, or which pages are the most popular, Google Analytics is designed to provide those insights and much more.

 Let’s understand how it works.